Firionus/opengdtf/README.md

   must be lenient to be useful.
 - Noone, including me, seems to have much time left over for open source GDTF

-## Non-goals
+## Longer Term Goals

-- Serialize GDTF XML.
-This library provides a high level representation that can't be translated back to GDTF losslessly.
-GDTF creation is therefore out of scope for now, and might later be more easy to tackle with a wrapper around an XML mutable DOM library like minidom or similar.
+- Serialize GDTF XML

 ## Why Rust?